daveredfern/daveredfern/content/style-guide.md

 If you’re filtering content on the same page, you can add the <code>.is-active</code> class to indicate the search chip is active.

-## Media object
+## Media embed

-A <code>.media-object</code> forces an element to maintain a ratio of 16:9.
+A <code>.media-embed</code> forces an element to maintain a ratio of 16:9.
 It’s primarily used for embedding iFrame content such as YouTube where, by default, they don’t resize responsively.

-<div class="media-object"><iframe width="560" height="315" src="https://www.youtube.com/embed/2XX14tfsk4c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="media-embed"><iframe width="560" height="315" src="https://www.youtube.com/embed/2XX14tfsk4c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-To make the ratio 4:3, add a modifying class of <code>.media-object--43</code> to it.
+To make the ratio 4:3, add a modifying class of <code>.media-embed--43</code> to it.

 ## Icons